joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2026/02/24/us/trump-news-updates/f-22-fighter-jets-israel

 **Kash Patel’s Olympics Schedule Left Plenty of Time for Leisure**\
-`An itinerary for Mr. Patel’s trip provides more granular detail, including big blocs of personal time that suggest he was not immensely oversubscribed by official duties.`\
+`An itinerary for Mr. Patel’s trip provides more granular detail, including long segments of personal time that suggest he was not immensely oversubscribed by official duties.`\
 https://nytimes.com/2026/02/24/us/politics/kash-patel-fbi-olympics-milan.html

 **How The Times Reports on the State of the Union**\